thisisamardeep/portfolio/_posts/2022-03-21-what-is-ebo.md

 ```
-Now instead of using Base as a data member we use it a a public base class.
+Now instead of using Base as a data member we use it as a public base class.

 ```cpp